The Souvenir: Plot

 In 1984, Julie, a film student, intends to make a film about a boy, his mother, and their life in the city of Sunderland.
 She lives in a Knightsbridge flat with another student and his girlfriend.
 She meets Anthony, a well-to-do man who works at the Foreign Office, who moves in with her after her flatmate moves out.
-He leaves a postcard with a picture of the girl in the painting called The Souvenir by Jean-Honoré Fragonard.
+Anthony leaves a postcard with a picture of the girl in the painting called The Souvenir by Jean-Honoré Fragonard.
 He later takes her to the gallery where the painting is hung.
 Julie says the girl looks sad, while Anthony says she looks determined.

-Anthony has to travel to Paris but returns with some lingerie, which he asks Julie to put on.
-While in bed, she notices some needle marks on his arm but doesn't know what they are, and he asks Julie for money frequently.
-Julie starts to pay their restaurant bills and is forced to borrow from her parents.
+Anthony travels to Paris and returns with some lingerie, which he asks Julie to put on.
+While in bed, she notices some needle marks on his arm but doesn't ask about them.
+Anthony frequently asks Julie for money, and she starts having to pay their restaurant bills and has to borrow from her parents.

 Julie and Anthony have dinner with two of Anthony's friends, who reveal to Julie when he has left the room that Anthony is a heroin addict.
 Julie is taken aback but does not mention it to Anthony.

 Anthony explains over a meal at Harrods that he has had relationships with three other girls, including trips to Venice with at least one of them, who appears to have committed suicide while on the trip.
 He invites Julie to go to Venice with him.